Offset Charge Dependence of Measurement-Induced Transitions in Transmons: Dynamics of the driven transmon

 In this section, we describe the time dynamics simulations of the driven transmon used to study the dynamics of qubit ionization in device B. The transmon state is first initialized in the ground or excited state, $\ket{\psi(t_0)}=\ket{i}$ with $\ket{i}=\ket{0}$ or $\ket{1}$, respectively.
 It is then evolved by solving the Schrödinger equation for the effective time-dependent Hamiltonian in \cref{eq:H_driven_transmon}, with solution at time $t$ given by $\ket{\psi_i(t)}=\hat U(t,t_0)\ket{i}$.
 The time-dependent average photon number $\bar{n}_r(t)=|\alpha_{i}(t)|^2$, which determines the effective drive amplitude $\varepsilon_t(t)=2g\sqrt{\bar{n}_r(t)}$ in \cref{eq:H_driven_transmon}, is computed from \cref{eq:driven_damped_osc} with initial qubit state $i$.
 The resonator drive $\varepsilon_d$ is switched on at the initial time, leading to a gradual increase of $\bar{n}_r(t)$.
 The drive is then turned off after $\SI{200}{ns}$, after which the resonator gradually empties on a timescale of $\SI{1}{\mu s} \approx 6/\kappa$.
 We compute the Floquet basis $\ket{\phi_{i}[\varepsilon_t(t)]}$ associated with the instantaneous value of $\varepsilon_t(t)$.
 The projection of the time-evolved state on that instantaneous Floquet basis then gives the time-dependent probability $P(j|i)$ of transitioning from the initial $i$th branch to the final $j$th branch:

-In particular, the quantity $1-P(i|i)$ describes the final population transfer out of the initial Floquet branch at the final time $t=\SI{1.2}{\mu s}$ and is thus a proxy for the experimentally observed probability of measurement-induced transitions (assuming that the two low-power readout pulses cause negligible state transitions).
+In particular, the quantity $1-P(i|i)$ describes the final population transfer out of the initial Floquet branch at the final time $t=\SI{1.2}{\mu s}$ and is thus a proxy for the experimentally observed probability of measurement-induced transitions (assuming that the low-power readout pulses \bd{used for preparation and readout} cause negligible state transitions).

 Whenever the photon number $\bar{n}_r$ approaches an avoided crossing in the Floquet quasienergies, the population generically splits between the two associated Floquet branches.
 These populations subsequently interfere in a way that affects the population transfer at the final time.
 Experimentally, however, rapid decoherence of such superpositions is expected since the resonator pulls $\tilde\omega_{r}$ of the Floquet branches are substantially different; see \cref{fig:floquet_BA}(c).
 Any fluctuation in the photon number due to, e.g., quantum fluctuations, leads to fluctuations in the quasienergy difference between the branches and thus to dephasing.
 The aforementioned interference effects, which are a feature of our fully coherent semiclassical model, are thus not expected to be observed in practice.
 To roughly mimic this unavoidable dephasing between Floquet branches, the coherences in the Floquet basis are manually set to zero at the end of the ramp up at $t=\SI{200}{ns}$.
 The diagonal elements of this decohered state are then evolved separately and coherently during the ramp down.
 The final transition probability is reconstructed by summing the transition probabilities for all possibilities: